stepanataccolade/docsv2/sources/ci_configure.md

 Please note that you can specify language versions as number or string, i.e. as `0.10` or as `"0.10"`.
 In most cases the format is entirely interchangeable.
 However, in cases where the version number ends with a 0, such as `5.10`, it is safer to use a string to avoid the yml parser from transating the version to `5.1`.

+Setting the runtime only works if you are using our default build images or an image pulled from our [drydock repository on Docker Hub](https://hub.docker.com/u/drydock/).

 Specific examples for each language are in our [Language guide](ci_languages.md)

 ## Preparing your environment